 Query By Form (QBF) is a query method that creates a query directly from the same online study pages used in Clintrial Enter for data entry.
 For the JHS DMS, a single study page is usually equivalent to one form.
-However in several cases, a JHS form was split into two study pages due to Clintrial design limitations, i.e., PACA parts 1 and 2, PDSA parts 1 and 2, PFHA parts 1 and 2, DISA parts 1 and 2, MHXA parts 1 and 2, MSRA parts 1 and 2, SSFA parts 1 and 2.
+However in several cases, a JHS form was split into two study pages due to Clintrial design limitations, i.e., A parts 1 and 2, PDSA parts 1 and 2, PFHA parts 1 and 2, DISA parts 1 and 2, MHXA parts 1 and 2, SSFA parts 1 and 2.